Corporate Taxes by State – A Complete Rundown

 Let’s say your revenues are $200,000, and your expenses are $50,000.
 Your corporation’s taxable income, therefore, is $150,000.
 We multiply that by 0.21 (the federal tax rate is 21%).
 The result of $31,500 represents the amount of federal corporate tax due.

-Then come the state corporation tax rates.
+Then are the state corporation tax rates.
 The situation here is a bit more complicated since not all states have a corporate tax, and the rates vary.

 Corporate Tax by State in the United States